 Most of you have likely heard of a vision board, a collection of images and words representing your goals and aspirations, strategically placed so you can see it frequently and imprint these positive ideas onto your subconscious mind.
 But what you may not understand is how your brain science works in conjunction with a vision board to increase its effectiveness.
-Creating an online vision board is a helpful tool in manifesting your dreams.
+If you're stuck and want to boost motivation, getting clear on what's important to you will help.
+Creating an online vision board is a helpful tool for manifesting your goals and dreams!

 How Visualization Works in the Brain

 Our brain has something called a Reticular Activating System, or “RAS,” a bundle of nerves at the brainstem that filters out unnecessary information so that just the important stuff, what you are focusing on, gets through.
 Otherwise, there would be too much information, and the brain would go on overload.
 So it’s a filtering system that controls your consciousness.
 The problem is, your RAS doesn't know if what you are thinking about is what you want or if it is simply what you are worried about (which many people are guilty of.)
 Whatever you are focusing on, the RAS goes out to get more of what you've focused on.